berkeley-stat159/project-delta/README.md

 All utilities can be used from the main project directory (right here!) by calling a set of commands from your terminal or command prompt.
 Before any analyses can be done, you must first download the dataset.
 Do this by calling `make dataset`.
-If you are on a slower connection, you should be prepared to wait.
-You can verify that you have the correct and complete data set by calling `make validate-data`.
+Be sure to have at least 17 gigabytes of available storage space before doing this.
+Needless to say, if you are on a slower connection, you should also be prepared to wait a while.
+Once the process has been completed, you can verify that you have the correct and complete data set by calling `make validate-data`.

-The analyses can either be run altogether or separately.
+Once you have the data on your hard drive, you are ready to reproduce our experimental process.
+Because many of these statistical analyses were done in parallel, they can either be run separately or altogether.
+Be wary however that some have prerequisites.
 Commands pertaining to analyses are listed here:
-- Perform *all* analyses: `make analyses`
+- Perform *all* analyses: `make analyses` (Our process)
+- Conjunction: `make conjunction` (Prerequisites: GLM, Logistic)
 - Convolution: `make convolution`
 - Diagnosis: `make diagnosis`
 - Generalized Linear Model: `make glm` (Prerequisite: Convolution)